LukeFerris/origin-react-vertical-website/README.md

 // DeployInputs:
 // - If HeroApp or TrailingSignup have been added to the specification then the following deployInput types should be added: Database.API.PostOnly and a deployInput of type: Database.Dynamo.Admin.SiteUrl.
 // - If HeroApp and TrailingSignup are not part of the specification, then no deployInputs should be added.
-// Layout rules:
-// Never use two components of the same type next to each other on the page (e.g. two FullBleedImage component should be separated by another component type like Headline)